 Back in 2016, the Dutch government set an ambitious target of achieving a fully circular economy by 2050.
 In the years since, a lot of emphasis has been placed on the role that the creative industries can play in this transition, catalysed by the European Green Deal and circular action plans developed by various cities and municipalities.
 Today the Netherlands has become an exciting breeding ground for innovation, with many designers successfully bringing their ideas from the lab to the market.

 At this year’s Dutch Design Week (DDW), What Design Can Do had the chance to celebrate eleven of these circular design pioneers at the Secrid Talent Podium.
 The programme included a week-long public exposition and a live panel discussion which dug deeper into the changing role of product design in the climate emergency.
-It featured talented rabble-rousers from various industries, including Bas Timmer, Occony, Pablo Ocqueteau & Philine von Duszeln, Simon Dogger, Don Yaw Kwaning, Tom van Soest, Nienke Hoogvliet, Merle Bergers, Vivian Erdtsieck, Alissa + Nienke, and Ermi van Oers.
+It featured talented rabble-rousers from various industries, curated by Dutch Design Foundation, including Bas Timmer, Occony, Pablo Ocqueteau & Philine von Duszeln, Simon Dogger, Don Yaw Kwaning, Tom van Soest, Nienke Hoogvliet, Merle Bergers, Vivian Erdtsieck, Alissa + Nienke, and Ermi van Oers.

 Secrid x Make it Circular Challenge